Boolean Decision Rules via Column Generation: Supplementary material

 Our partial results for IDS are shown in Tables~\ref{tbl:suppRuleAcc} and \ref{tbl:suppComplex}.
 Despite ``cheating'' in the sense of choosing $\lambda_1 = \lambda_2$ to maximize accuracy after all the test results were known, the performance is not competitive with the other rule set algorithms on most datasets.
 In addition to the constraints placed on Apriori, we suspect that another reason is that the IDS implementation available to us is designed primarily for the interval representation of numerical features (see Section~\ref{sec:eval}) and is not easily adapted to handle the alternative $(\leq, >)$ representation.

 In Table~\ref{tbl:suppOtherAcc}, accuracy results of logistic regression (LR) and support vector machine (SVM) classifiers are included along with those of non-rule set classifiers from the main text (CART and RF).
 Although LR is a generalized linear model, it may not be regarded as interpretable in many application domains.
+For SVM, we used a radial basis function (RBF) kernel and tuned both the kernel width as well as the complexity parameter $C$ using nested cross-validation.